Thyruh/tutorials/examples/DATATYPES.md

 }
 ```

 Now you are going to ask: "What????
-How is that an example of an integer when there are no varibles?"
+How is that an example of an integer when there are no variables?"
-Well, an integer doesn't automatically imply a varible, in this case we have an example of a constant expression with a type int.
+Well, an integer doesn't automatically imply a variable, in this case we have an example of a constant expression with a type int.
 Which is used by the program, just not stored as an integer on the g++ compiler level.
 But this is a bit of stretch.
 From now on,
 we will refer to this type of integer as an integer-literal, or just literal.